 I knew it was only a matter of time before AKG released the closed-back version of the K812 in the form of the new $1499 K872.
 It has a form factor begging to be bricked up and converted into a closed format.

 It is a slight shame that its big launch has been clouded somewhat by the big buyout news regarding the takeover by Samsung and running around the ‘interwebz’ you do not get quite the same buzz as the original K812 release.

 I didn’t review the K812 almost 2 years ago, that was Mike’s privilege and you can find his review here.
 However, I did manage to get one in 2015 for my own personal listening pleasure and I have to say I found it one of the more enjoyable headphones I have tried in recent times.
-It’s a peach to drive off almost any source, excellent build quality, and fantastic mids.
+It’s a peach to drive off almost any source, with some excellent build quality, and fantastic mids.

 I do agree with Mike’s caveat on the treble response of the K812 though and it does require careful consideration when matching up to the right source due to the slightly uneven treble quality.
 My hope with the K872 when it arrived was that those ‘kinks’ in the sound of the K812 would be sorted out and we would have a top-class closed premium dynamic driver headphone.

 The most obvious pitch AKG is pushing here is that it is basically a premium closed-back version of the flagship open-back K812 with the same price as the K812 and more or less the same fundamental design, driver, and built quality.